-A self-professed Melbourne ‘raconteur’ and his creative partner decorated their home with curated vignettes of collected design objects, curios and Melbourne art that spin a tale of mischievous wonderment.
+A self-professed Melbourne ‘raconteur’ and his Creative partner decorated their home using curated vignettes of collected objects, curios and Melbourne Art that spin a tale of mischievous wonderment.

 This Spanish revival style home was designed back in 1926 by architects Leighton Irwin & Roy Stevenson.

 This architectural style became quite the rage during the interwar years 1915-39 and is characterised by arched colonnades, pastel-hued stucco or swirly rendered exteriors, terracotta half-pipe roof tiles, scrolled ironwork and obligatory palm trees.
 It was a time before television when those who had travelled wanted to emulate the glamourous homes of the Hollywood screen stars.
 And it wasn’t just houses that were built.
 The aptly named ‘Beverly Hills Mansion Apartments’ built into the hillside on Alexandra Avenue in South Yarra and its neighbouring blocks are fabulous examples.

 The restoration of this completely derelict home provided yet another thrilling challenge for these ‘serial renovators’.
 Join us as we discover the private objects inside this luxurious Melbourne ‘hacienda’.